gabriel/YOCView/README.md

 YOCView
 =========

+YOCView helps you avoid view controllers.
 A view controller in UIKit is a wrapper around a single view that provides notifications (appear, disappear, etc) and some state (orientation, navigation item, etc).
-Because of this extra layer, it can cause you to write a lot of delegate and callback code in order to coordinate between views that are in different view controllers.
-YOCView elimintates this view controller layer.
+Because of this extra layer, it can cause you to write a lot of delegate and callback code in order to coordinate between views.
+YOCView help to eliminate this view controller layer.

 # Podfile